 MAIN AUDITORIUM & Overflow

-We will have our normal 9am & 11am services in the auditorium.
-They will be smaller, modified gatherings on a first come, first serve basis in the auditorium.
+We will have our normal 9AM & 11AM services in the auditorium.
+These services will be smaller, modified gatherings on a first come, first serve basis.
 Once the auditorium fills up, we will have a full overflow set up in the theater.
-Our doors will open at 8:45am/10:45am.
+Our doors will open 15 minutes prior to each service.

 Health & Safety Precautions